The Care Act in Gateshead

 - If you need to use the value of your home to help pay for your care in a residential or nursing care home, you can be assessed to see if you are entitled to receive a 'deferred payment agreement'.
 This means you can delay repaying us until you choose to sell your home, or until after your death.

-- From April 2015 there will be more information and advice available to you on this web site, to help you make decisions on the care and support that is right for you and to help you plan for the future.
+- There will be more information and advice available to you on this website to help you make decisions on the care and support that is right for you and to help you plan for the future.